james-sciortino/dna-teams-assurance-bot/README.md

 ### FAQ
 1. What is the purpose of each file?
     - [app.py](app.py) -  Primary code.
 This is the file you execute to run this code.
+2. Why is there a certificate in the resources[resources](resources/) folder?
+    - DNA Center requires HTTPS for its Event API.
+HTTP is not supported.
+3. Why are there *None* values in the [example.json](resources/example.json)
+    - This is a real-world example of the DNA Center Event API.
+Although *None* is not valid .json, it is included anyway.
+To mitigate this

 ### Authors
 Please contact me with questions or comments.